guillermo-carrasco/bio_data_analysis/project/project_diary.md

 # Project diary

+### 2015-03-08

+Jobs were canceled due to time limit... have to re-run them with a higher time limit.
+Re-queued them.

 ### 2015-03-07

 In order to solve the space problems **and** the privacy problems, Phil gave us access